Skip Navigation

 Life Cycle

 The life cycle of lice is about three weeks.
-Eggs are attached to the hairs of the host and a nymph will hatch three to 14 days later.
-Next it will go through three nymph stages, each about one week, and then molt into an adult and begin to mate continuing the cycle.
-Lice have no free living stages and will die quickly in the absence of a host.
+Eggs attach to the hairs of the host, and a nymph will hatch three to 14 days later.
+Next, it will go through three nymph stages, each stage lasts one week and then molt into an adult and begin to mate continuing the cycle.
+Lice have no free-living stages and will die quickly in the absence of a host.

 Symptoms